chrokh/toow-old/chapters/interfaces.md

 }
 ```

-With this setup, Rectangle and Oval both follow the `IShape` interface.
+With this setup, Rectangle and Ellipse both follow the `IShape` interface.
 They promise to have a `Width`, a `Height`, and an `Area` property.
-However, the calculation of the `Area` differs depending on whether the shape is a rectangle or an oval.
+However, the calculation of the `Area` differs depending on whether the shape is a rectangle or an ellipse.
 Each class provides its own implementation for how to calculate the `Area` based on its particular rules.

 When we claim that a class implements an interface the compiler will raise an error if the type does not.
 This can be seen below: